jpkanter/Spcht/README/SpchtDescriptorDetails.md

 #### Edge Case 1: parallel filled fields

-In at least one instance of the original task raw data like this was present:
+In at least one instance of the original task, raw data like this was present:

 ```json
 {